 From 1955 through 1968, Mr. Miller was in the private practice of law specializing in real estate, corporate and general business law.
-During that time he conceptualized, created and then coordinated a joint venture to annex, zone, subdivide and develop a 2,900-acre tract of land adjacent to the City of Denver owned by his family.
+During that time he conceptualized, created and then coordinated a joint venture to annex, zone, subdivide and develop a 2,900-acre tract of land adjacent to the City of Denver owned by his extended family.

 In 1969, Mr. Miller joined Urban Investment and Development Co.
 (Urban), a subsidiary of Aetna Life & Casualty, then one of the nation's largest real estate development companies in the country, where he served as Executive Vice President in charge of the western half of the U.S. In January 1978, Mr. Miller formed Miller-Davis Co., a partnership with Marvin Davis, for the purpose of finding a niche in the U.S. real estate market.
 Later, Miller-Davis Co. took in additional partners and became Miller-Klutznick-Davis-Gray Co.
 (MKDG).